 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!

 Migration to Universal Prompt for your CyberArk Privileged Account Security application is a two-step process:

-CyberArk PAS needs an update to support the Universal Prompt when it's ready, but the update isn't available yet.
+CyberArk PAS needs an update to support the Universal Prompt, but the update isn't available yet.
 The "Universal Prompt" section reflects this status as "Waiting on App Provider" with the activation options inaccessible.
 Please contact CyberArk to request Duo Universal Prompt support for CyberArk Privileged Account Security.

 After CyberArk makes the necessary changes available you may need to install an application update on your server, or log in to CyberArk Privileged Account Security as an admin to enable Duo Universal Prompt support.

-You'll later return to the settings on this page to activate the Universal Prompt for your CyberArk Privileged Account Security users once we've released it.
+You'll return later to the settings on this page to activate the Universal Prompt for your CyberArk Privileged Account Security users after installing the necessary update.